Bingai River: Ecology

 Periphyton Community Structure research in 2015 discovered 34 genus of organism in 3 families: Bacillariophyceae (23 genus), Chlorophyceae (8 genus), and Cyanophyceae (3 genus), at 3 stations.
-Periphyton Diversity (H´) ranged from 2.38−2.70.
-Abundance ranged from 10,136−30,216 ind/cm².
-Acidity (pH) ranged from 7,35 − 7,45, dissolved oxygen (DO) ranged from 4.65−4.75 mg/L, brightness ranged from 42.5−60 cm, current ranged from 0.15−0.21 m/sec, nitrates ranged from 2.1−2.55 mg/L, phosphates ranged from 0.18−0.25 mg/L.
+Periphyton Diversity (H´) ranged from 2.38 to 2.70.
+Abundance ranged from 10,136 to 30,216 ind/cm2.
+Acidity (pH) ranged from 7,35 − 7,45, dissolved oxygen (DO) ranged from 4.65 to 4.75 mg/L, brightness ranged from 42.5 to 60 cm, current ranged from 0.15 to 0.21 m/sec, nitrates ranged from 2.1 to 2.55 mg/L, phosphates ranged from 0.18 to 0.25 mg/L.

 Tourist attraction

 Rafting activities has been established in the river, which is also called "Sungai Bingei" or "Sei Bingei" by the local people, especially in the village of Sei Bingei, Binjai, Langkat Regency.
 Traveling from the starting point of Binjai (Binjai Super Mall) to the Sei Bingei or Namu Sira sira takes about 30 minutes through scenic road, until reaching the sign "RapidPlus Arung Jeram Sei Bingei" which denotes the destination.
-Rafting in Bingai river has the difficulty level of 2-3 in the international classification, still within the safe category for beginners, with a distance of 6 km to be covered in about 2 hours.
+Rafting in Bingai river has the difficulty level of 2–3 in the international classification, still within the safe category for beginners, with a distance of 6 km to be covered in about 2 hours.